brettz9/BADIPagesCreatedLinks/README.md

 ## Immediate to-dos

-1. Add ability to make exceptions for SQL checks at least in config.
+1. Document config on whether to use toolbox or footer.
+1. Add a `Special:` page for listing/editing exceptions or fixed link types (e.g., adding `Main_Page` to "existing").
 1. Add a `Special:` page to summarize "missing", "existing", or "checking" links, with orange/blue links leading to the other wikis (and allowing sorting/subsorting by wiki URL or status type, or